 A great idea can go to waste if its proper execution is not done.
 Most restaurateurs fail at this area.
-They jump into the restaurant business with a great idea and concept, but the end result is not quite the same as the initial thought.
+They jump into the restaurant business with a great idea and concept, but the result is not quite the same as the initial thought.

-The key is to plan ahead in detail before setting out to execution.
+The key is to plan in detail before setting out to execution.
 Plan everything, right from the finances to staff management.
-Do a proper market research and industry analysis to make sure that your restaurant concept would work.
+Do proper market research and industry analysis to make sure that your restaurant concept would work.
 If you are a first-time restaurateur, you can hire a consultant to guide you through the process.